skip to main content

 Prerequisites: instructor's permission.

 A survey course in the properties of nuclei, and in atomic phenomena associated with nuclear-particle detection.
 Topics include rates of production and decay of radioactive nuclei; interaction of radiation with matter; nuclear masses, shapes, spins, and moments; modes of radioactive decay; nuclear fission and energy generation.
-Given in alternate years; not offered 2023-24.
+Given in alternate years; offered 2024-25.

 Instructor: Burnett